caseyg/awesome/TOPICS.md

 *   [palantir/blueprint](https://github.com/palantir/blueprint) - A React-based UI toolkit for the web

 *   [jkbrzt/rrule](https://github.com/jkbrzt/rrule) - JavaScript library for working with recurrence rules for calendar dates as defined in the iCalendar RFC and more.

-## chatgpt

-*   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine

-*   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers

-*   [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.

-*   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
-Discover useful tips and tricks for leveraging tools to improve your AI development process.

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
-Self-host locally or use our cloud instance.
-Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.

-*   [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: An API store for LLMs

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is a useful Obsidian plugin that integrates ChatGPT/GPT-3 into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.

-*   [otelo2/Obsidian-AI](https://github.com/otelo2/Obsidian-AI) - ChatGPT powered assistant for Obsidian "inspired by" Notion AI

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## deep-learning